Introduction to GIS Mapping

-Learn more about the basics of GIS in chapter one: What is GIS?
+Learn more about the basics in chapter one: What is GIS?

 GIS software offers a way to manage, organize, and analyze location-based data.